 For most multi pitches or in Trad (traditional) climbing the climbers will rappel or abseil instead.
 The two terms mean the same thing.
 Instead of your partner lowering you, you lower yourself on the rope.

 Rappeling is very simple.
 The climber threads the rope through the anchor and make sure the ends of the rope are the same length – i.e the middle of the rope is at the anchor.
-They can then use a belay device, figure eight, or even just a spare carabiner or three to attach themselves to the rope.
+They can then use a belay device like an ATC, figure eight, or even just a spare carabiner or three to attach themselves to the rope.

 The climber uses the belay device to create friction, manually allowing enough rope to go through so they are lowered safely and slowly.
 You can even rappel on one side of the rope to rappel further but that’s a big harder to control as well as tricky to get the rope down.